It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

 HIV Data Center

-Florida tracks HIV/AIDS cases by the year they were diagnosed and by the year they are reported.
+Florida tracks HIV/AIDS cases by the year they were diagnosed and by the year they were reported.

-Year of diagnosis is defined as the year a person is first diagnosed with HIV/AIDS.
+- Year of diagnosis is the year a person is first diagnosed with HIV/AIDS.

-Year of report reflects the year the patient’s case is first reported to FL DOH and entered into the enhanced HIV/AIDS Reporting System.
+- Year of report is the year a person's case is first reported to Florida Health and entered into the enhanced HIV/AIDS Reporting System.